alexadmin/it_overview/README.md

 # Deployment

 The most simple scheme: Jenkins + Ansible.
-Create simple job and run ansible something like that:
+Create simple job in Jenkins and run ansible something like that:
 ```
 ansible-playbook -i dev/some_app.yml
 ansible-playbook -i prod/some_app.yml